mehaksarwar1819/Multi-Page-Company-Website/README.md

 ## Project Title

-TechNova Solutions is a modern multi-page company website developed using HTML5 and CSS3.
-The website demonstrates a clean, responsive, and professional layout for an IT services company.
+TechNova Solutions is a responsive multi-page company website developed using HTML5 and CSS3.
+This project demonstrates the implementation of CSS Flexbox to create modern, flexible, and responsive web layouts.

 ---

 ## Project Objective

-The objective of this project is to apply HTML5 and CSS3 concepts to build a responsive multi-page website.
-This version focuses on implementing the CSS Box Model, improving layout design, enhancing user interface components, and maintaining clean code organization.
+The objective of this project is to enhance the existing company website by implementing CSS Flexbox.
+The website has been redesigned with modern layouts, responsive sections, and improved user experience while maintaining a clean and professional design.

 ---